 Misters, foggers and humidifiers combat low humidity conditions.
 Contrarily, ventilation fans, dehumidifiers and opening the greenhouse's vents are all effective ways to reduce humidity.

 Sensaphone systems are available for monitoring humidity levels in greenhouse environments.
 These systems continuously monitor conditions in your greenhouse, so you can maintain a healthy living environment for your plants 24/7.
 In addition to humidity, a single Sensaphone unit can also monitor these conditions:

 - Soil moisture content

 - Controller alarm faults

 When something goes wrong, users will receive alerts via e-mail, text message or phone call.
-All Sensaphone systems provide users with a status check — simply call the device or log in to the website for an update.
+All Sensaphone systems provide users with a status check.
+Simply call the device or visit the website for an update.